Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: MODEL-BASED INVERSE REINFORCEMENT LEARNING WITH TEMPORAL SCALING

 \subsection{Gradient-Based Model-Based IRL}

 We learn time-invariant costs through model-based IRL.
-In this context, we assume that we have access to a differentiable dynamics model, $f_{dyn}(\cdot)$ which we use at every inner update step to unroll a full trajectory and perform our action optimisation step as shown in line 14 in Alg.~\ref{algo:cost-learning-meta-train-individual}.
-In each inner loop we perform few-shot action optimisation over $\mathbf{u}$ for some policy by relying on the current parameters $\phi$ (e.g. rows 10-14).
-We then use the extracted policy to update parameters $\phi$ (16-18) as part of the outer loop.
+In this context, we assume that we have access to a differentiable dynamics model (learnt or known), $f_{dyn}(\cdot)$ which we use at every inner update step to unroll a full trajectory and perform one action optimisation step using a learnable cost $C_{\phi}$ as shown in line 14 in Alg.~\ref{algo:cost-learning-meta-train-individual}.
+In each inner loop we perform few-shot action optimisation over $\mathbf{u}$ for some policy by relying on the current parameters $\phi$ (e.g. rows 10-15).
+We then use the produced trajectory $\hat{\tau}$ from the extracted policy to update parameters $\phi$ (lines 16-19) as part of the outer loop.
 The role of bi-level optimisation in this context is in connecting the gradients between the two loops, establishing a model-based cost learning solution.
-This results in more stable and efficient model-based optimisation~\citep{das2020model}.
+This results in more stable and efficient model-based optimisation~\cite{das2020model}.